Your Business and Customer Retention

 - New customers: How many new customers have you acquired during this time?

-- Time period: Determine the time range, such as one month, one quarter, or one year.
+- Time period: Determine the time range, such as one month, quarter, or year.
 This formula applies to any time period.
-However, when the sample size is more extensive, you will gain more insights.
-If you only attract a couple of customers each month, you should use a longer time period, like every quarter or once a year, to be your time frame.
+However, you will gain more insights when the sample size is more extensive.
+If you only attract a couple of customers each month, you should use a longer time period, like every quarter or once a year, as your time frame.

 - End customers: How many customers do you have at the end of the timeline?

-- Existing customers: At the beginning of this period, how many current customers do you have?
+- Existing customers: How many current customers do you have at the beginning of this period?

 Once you have the information from above, you can use this formula to calculate your customer retention rate: